-For the year ended December 31, 2018, CARS performed training and technical services under the following contracts:
+For the year ended December 31, 2020, CARS performed training and technical services under the following contracts:

 - 1. The Community Prevention Initiative (CPI) is a long-term statewide training and technical assistance (TTA) project funded through the California Department of Health Care Services, Substance Use Disorder Prevention, Treatment & Recovery Services Division (DHCS).
 This project is designed to help California communities address substance abuse through data-driven processes, evidence-based implementation, and outcome-based decision making.
 CARS provides a large number of no-cost customized TA consultations, regional trainings and webinars for California's organizations providing substance abuse prevention services. - 2.
 The California Community College Student Mental Health Program (CCC-SMHP) is a CalMHSA funded prevention and early intervention initiative in support of student mental health at California's community colleges.
-The goal of the program is to increase the capacity of the CCC system to plan, implement and sustain effective student mental health systems, and to advance mental health collaborations with county services and the community at large.
+The goal of the program is to increase the capacity of the CCC system to plan, implement and sustain effective student mental health systems, and to advance mental health collaborations with county services and the community at large. - 3.
+The LGBTQ TA Center provides no-cost technical assistance and training to seven grantees funded through the California Reducing Disparities Project (CRDP) to implement and evaluate community-based programs that support mental health among California's Lesbian, Gay, Bisexual, Transgender, and Queer/Questioning populations.
+Participating community-based organizations are implementing community-defined evidence practices (CDEPs) that have shown positive results for reducing mental health disparities among priority populations.
+The immediate goal of CRDP is to invest in these CDEPs to evaluate and validate practices that provide credible evidence of effectiveness.
+The long-term goal is to support the replication and dissemination of evidence-based programs serving communities that have historically been unserved, underserved, or inappropriately served by existing mental health prevention and early intervention providers.